A CurtainUp Review

 Garry Essendine's Act 1 putdown of the pompous young playwright Roland Maule is the sort of quote that reads well even out of context: "If you want to be a playwright. . ..go and get yourself a job as a butler in a repertory company, if they'll have you.
 Learn from the ground up how plays are constructed and what is actable and what is not.
 Then sit down and write at least twenty plays one after the other, and if you can manage to get the twenty-first produced for a Sunday night performance, you'll be damned lucky!"
 As delivered by Frank Langella, the latest Garry Essendine to arrive on Broadway, those words fairly explode with his impatience.

 The above quote also sums up the enduring strength of this and Coward's other plays.
-They are the products of a master of craftsmanship, each scene builds on the one before, each player becomes a real person, and, most importantly, the dialogue sparkles with wit.
-No, there's nothing in this or any other Coward play to "help people or make them think" (as Roland Maule, the stand-in for all those who felt laughter and amusement should be secondary to socially significance in the theater).
+They are the products of a master of craftsmanship.
+Each scene builds on the one before, each player becomes a real person and, most importantly, the dialogue sparkles with wit.
+No, there's nothing in this or any other Coward play to "help people or make them think." (contrary to Roland Maule who declares that laughter and amusement should be secondary to social significance in the theater).
 But as one intrepid Coward fan recently told us "what's so insignificant about wit and laughter in an age weighed down by significant issues?"

-Coward might have bristled at some of the added shtick—-like having Garry, during one of his many sessions with the mirror pull up his pajama top to frown at a naked expanse of naked middle-aged midriff.
+Coward might have bristled at some of the added shtick— like having Garry, during one of his many sessions with the mirror, pull up his pajama top to frown at a naked expanse of middle-aged midriff.
 Langella inspects his exposed middle as naturally as he tugs at the sash of his silk robe and with the same over-emotional despair with which he views his thinning hair.

-Add to the list of this production's pleasures two other performance gems— Lisa Emery as Monica his secretary and Allison Janney as his wife— and you can forgive some of the less stellar interpretations of major (the glamorous Joanna) and minor parts (Henry and Morris the business manager and accountant).
+Add to the list of this production's pleasures two other performance gems— Lisa Emery as Monica his secretary and Allison Janney as his wife— and you can forgive some of the less stellar interpretations of major an minor parts (the glamorous Joanna in the former; Henry and Morris the business manager and accountant).
 These two men are too cartoonish and Joanna does not come across nearly as sexually irresistible as she looks.
 (A look at the picture on page 356 of the My Life with Noël Coward which shows one of Coward's favorite actresses, Judy Campbell, underscores this.
 Tim Hopper's Roland Maule is very good indeed and he brings off the superfluous frontal nudity (more on that below) with the same casual aplomb as Langella's chest-baring bit.